Cleg83/what-word-am-i/README.md

 Below shows the email that the player receives (including the nice breakdown of scores).
 It also includes the name they entered when starting the game.

 ![Email example](assets/images/README-images/email.png)

+## Technologies

+### Languages

+HTML, CSS & JavaScript

+### Frameworks, Libraries and Programs

+[JQuery](https://jquery.com/) was used for the simplest event listeners (only used on the welcome page and to launch the game).
+JQuery would have muddied the intentions of the more complex functions so Vanilla JS was a better option for the majority of the site.

+[Wordnik API](https://developer.wordnik.com/) was used to fetch the word data to be used to display hints.

+[EmailJS](https://www.emailjs.com) was used to send the player their scores by email.

+As I wanted to keep the design layout simple, I did not need to use any frameworks such as Bootstrap or Tailwind to achieve the desired layout.